alacrity-ai/rpg-mmo/LORE.md

 ##### Archmage Malakar

 Archmage Malakar was a brilliant and ambitious mage who lived during the latter part of the Age of Harmony.
-He was obsessed with unlocking the secrets of immortality and ultimate power, believing that he could use such knowledge to protect Aldara from any future threats.
+He was obsessed with unlocking the secrets of immortality and ultimate power, believing that he could use such knowledge to protect Aldera from any future threats.
 Malakar's research led him to ancient texts that spoke of a powerful artifact buried deep beneath the northern mountains, an artifact that could grant unimaginable power but at a great cost.

 Ignoring the warnings and omens, Malakar embarked on an expedition to find this artifact, accompanied by his loyal followers.
 After years of searching, they finally unearthed the **Heart of Xal'gorath**, an artifact of immense power and corruption.
 Unbeknownst to Malakar, the artifact was a prison for the malevolent spirit of Xal'gorath, a once-powerful sorcerer who had been sealed away by the ancient titans.